 - Make sure factors are independent: When implementing MFA, it is very important to select factors from different categories and make them mutually exclusive.
 In other words, gaining access to one factor shouldn’t automatically grant access to another.

 - Keep channels in mind: Your customers expect a seamless experience across all of the channels they use.
 In some cases, your customers may want to stay within a specific channel to verify their identity and complete their transaction.
-Because of this, it’s important that MFA spans across all of your channels.
+Because of this, it’s important that Multi-Factor Authentication spans across all of your channels.

 - Leverage biometrics technology: Biometrics technologies have come a long way in recent past.
 We are no strangers to unlocking our computers with fingerprints or making payments via touch ID, and some even verify their identity using retina patterns.
 However, these techniques require a special hardware on both a company and users side to perform successful authentication.
 Voice biometrics, where a person’s unique voiceprint is used to identify and verify them, is the most practical and device-independent biometrics, making it ideal for the customer care industry.
 By examining the customer base closely, a brand can determine which biometrics works for them.

 - Capture multiple factors at once: To speed up the authentication process and improve the customer experience, it is possible to capture multiple authentication factors at once.
 For example, a company can ask the caller to answer to a security question (something you know), and capture audio to match the voiceprint (something you have), at the same time.

 When it comes to security, less is not more.
 Regardless of which techniques you use, you can put your customers at ease and build confidence in your brand by offering multiple authentication factors.